MindscapeHQ/raygun4js/README.md

 ## Release History

+- 1.15.0 - Support multiple Raygun objects on one page; jQuery Ajax errors now have better method names (the function signature) for anonymous functions; added init option to exclude hostnames to prevent sending from certain environments
 - 1.14.0 - Add wrapAsynchronousCallbacks option for disabling wrapping of setTimeout/setInterval callbacks
 - 1.13.1 - Provide querystrings from AngularJS too (hash in URL broke previous logic); fix stacktrace bug from Firefox that caused source maps to not be processed correctly
 - 1.13.0 - Added anonymous user tracking, enabled by default